CoLRev-Environment/colrev/docs/source/manual/workflow.rst

 - The **next operation** section, which provides situational instructions on the next steps of the review project (highlighted in yellow), versioning and collaboration, and the local CoLRev environment

-In the background, colrev status also checks consistency of file formats and structure.
+In the background, CoLRev status also checks consistency of file formats and structure.
 Like all other operations, it also offers the possibility to display more detailed information (simply add ``-v``).